 We don't anticipate there being any additional fees associated with this course.
 All books and resources you need will be available in the library or online and it isn't mandatory that you buy your own copies.
 You may wish to set aside a small budget for photocopying, depending on how you like to work.

-Field trips are funded by the Department at no additional cost to you.
+Field trips are funded by the Department.

 UK/EU or international fees?
 The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.